Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Implementation

 \subsection{Statistical particle identification}

 There are two approaches in case the particle yield of interest can only be extracted statistically: the invariant mass fit method and the event plane method.
-The invariant mass fit method is almost equivalent to the one introduced in Section~\ref{subset:ebye_pid}, while the event plane method needs one additional step to obtain the final $v_{n}$, which will be discussed below.
+The invariant mass fit method is almost equivalent to the one introduced in Section~\ref{subset:ebye_pid}, while the event plane method needs one additional step to obtain the final $v_{n}$.